victorokech/cloudinary-watermark-api/README.md

 # Excel with Cloudinary

-Building an API is a whole technical process which requires you to think about the goals, architecture, testing, scaling, security and more, but in this implementation with Cloudinary we had fun building a very simple API.
+Building an API is a whole technical process which requires you to think about the goals, architecture, testing, scaling, security and more, but in this implementation, with Cloudinary we had fun building a very simple API.

 Cloudinary is your A to Z media management solution - upload, storage, administration, manipulation, optimization and delivery.